MIPS helmets: what are they and are they really useful?

 • With MIPS: forces are partially absorbed and dispersed

-Wearing a MIPS helmet is very similar to wearing a conventional helmet in terms of comfort.
-The brands adapt the design to ensure a good fit, despite this extra layer.
+Wearing a MIPS- Helmet t is very similar to wearing a standard Helmet in terms of comfort.
+Manufacturers adapt the design to ensure a good fit, even with this extra layer.

 MIPS helmets were originally more expensive, but the price gap has narrowed.
 On average, they cost around €40 more.
 Many MIPS helmets are top-of-the-range, with additional features such as aerodynamics, ventilation or reduced weight.
 Some brands, such as Kask, do not offer MIPS, but test to the WG11 standard.